kenahoo/RHadoop-Wiki/Downloads.md

 1. Load the package in the R console
 Important:  The 'rmr' package must be installed on each node of the Hadoop cluster.

-### Experimental Development builds of the RHadoop packages (built from the "dev" branch)
+### Experimental RHadoop Development builds
+The following versions are experimental and built from the ‘dev’ branch

 * [rmr - dev](https://s3.amazonaws.com/rhadoop/dev/rmr_1.0.tar.gz )
 * [rhdfs - dev](https://s3.amazonaws.com/rhadoop/dev/rhdfs_1.0.tar.gz  )